mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Optional challenge
 ## <center>[JDBC Connections in a Kerberised Cluster](http://blog.cloudera.com/blog/2014/05/how-to-configure-jdbc-connections-in-secure-apache-hadoop-environments/)</center>

-* There's quite a bit of work to this lab, but if you want to do it all, don't need much hands-on guidance and have the resources, you can:
+* There's quite a bit of work to this lab.
+If you want to a full scenario to practice on, don't need step-driven guidance and have the AWS/VM/hardware resources, you can:
     * Set up CDH 5
-    * Test for client connectivity (using JDBC)
+    * Test client connectivity via JDBC
-    * Set up and/or integrate an Active Directory instance
+    * Integrate an Active Directory instance
-    * Test for a secured client connection
+    * Test a secured client connection
     * Enable Kerberos
-    * Add a Sentry configuration to the mix
+    * Add a Sentry configuration
-    * Test client connection on last itme
+    * Test client connection one last itme

 Then the steps in this blog are a one-stop shop.
 If you're fluent with these tools, it may take a little more than one hour.
 Let your instructor know if you plan to attempt this lab as part of the class.